tammet/gkc/README.md

 * "weight_select_ratio": N indicating the ratio of picking by order derived / clause weight, default is 5.
 * "max_answers": N indicating the maximal number of proofs searched for until search stops, default is 1.
 * "reverse_clauselist": N either default 0 or 1, where 1 sets a non-standard order for input clauses.
+* "sine": input filter with N either 1 or 2 where 1 is a less restrictive (accepts more clauses) and 2 more restrictive.
+NB!
+Sine is automatically switched off if the -provekb switch is used.
+* "depth_penalty": additional penalty for clause depth, default 1
+* "length_penalty": additional penalty for clause length, default 1
+* "var_weight": weight of a variable, default 5
+* "var_weight": weight of a repeated variable, default 7
 * "query_preference": N being 0, 1, 2 or 3 indicates which parts of the problem are treated as
    goals, assumptions or axioms:
     * 0 stands for no goal/assumption preference.